romainl/idiomatic-vimrc/README.md

 The purpose of this repository is to document battle-tested best practices regarding Vim configuration.
 Use it as a reference, not as a starting point.

 Furthermore, a `vimrc` is something personal, that grows, shrinks and evolves over time, as you increase your Vim-fu and your needs change.
-While looking at other people's `vimrc` can certainly be an interesting exercise, one should refrain himself from looking for solutions to non-existing problems.
+While looking at other people's `vimrc` can certainly be an interesting exercise, one should refrain from looking for solutions to non-existing problems.

 Remember, kids... **Pandajail** is where pandas are sent when you use someone else's `vimrc`.
 Don't be the vimmer responsible for this: